Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 snippet:CustomExceptionPolicyHandler

-If more control over Recoverability is desired the Recoverability delegate can be overriden completely.
+If more control over Recoverability is desired the Recoverability delegate can be overridden completely.

 ### Full customization